 Introduction to Boolean Operators in Python

 The operators such as not, and, or that are used to perform logical operations in Python, with results of the operations involving them being returned in TRUE or FALSE.
-The not operator having the highest priority, followed by the and operator also the or operator being the lowest in the order of the priority, and that the not operator has lower priority than non-Boolean operators. in Python programming language the and as well as or operator known as the short-circuit operators, are also called as Boolean operators
+The not operator has the highest priority, followed by the operator and operator being the lowest in the order of the priority.
+The not operator has lower priority than non-Boolean operators. in Python programming language, the and as well as or operator is known as the short-circuit operators, are also called as Boolean operators

-The datatypes like Integer, Float, Double, String, etc. have the possibility to hold unlimited values, variables of type Boolean can have one of the two values which are either TRUE or FALSE.
-In Python as a programming language, True and False values are represented as a string without enclosing them in double or single inverted commas and they always start with the uppercase T and F. Let’s consider an example to understand more –
+The data types like Integer, Float, Double, String, etc., have the possibility to hold unlimited values; variables of type Boolean can have one of the two values: either TRUE or FALSE.
+In Python as a programming language, True and False values are represented as a string without enclosing them in double or single inverted commas, and they always start with the uppercase T and F. Let’s consider an example to understand more –

 >>> bool_var = True